Nutrafol Side Effects: For Men and Women

 A lack of efficacy is harmless enough.
 But the troubling thing is, high doses of biotin can have pretty harsh side effects, especially if you have a biotin sensitivity or already have an excess of biotin.
 These effects include nausea, vomiting, cramping and skin rashes – so biotin certainly isn’t for everyone, even though it’s such a popular hair growth ingredient these days.

-Unlike Viviscal, another top hair loss supplement for men and women, Nutrafol is suitable for most people (Viviscal can’t be taken by anyone with a shellfish allergy, due to its marine collagen peptides.)
+Unlike Viviscal, another top hair growth supplement, Nutrafol is suitable for most people (Viviscal can’t be taken by anyone with a shellfish allergy, due to its marine collagen peptides.)

-Nutrafol also contains marine collagen, but it’s derived from North Atlantic cod, so it is suitable for those with a shellfish allergy.
+Nutrafol also contains marine collagen, but it’s derived from North Atlantic cod, so it’s still suitable for those with a shellfish allergy.

 Its hair growth supplements are clinically tested for heavy metals, pesticides and chemicals.
 They’re free from drugs, hormones, GMOs, artificial flavors or colors, plus common allergens and artificial additives such as: